Child Psychiatry Curriculum

 Precepted Psychopharmacology Clinic

 Second-year fellows spend at least 7 hours per week throughout the year performing psychopharmacology evaluations and medication management in a split-treatment model.
-Fellows spend roughly half of their time at the CHA Macht/Cambridge Hospital Outpatient Psychiatry Clinic and the other half at one of our community-based sites, including CHA Revere Outpatient Psychiatry Clinic, CHA Everett High School Teen Health Center, Cambridge Rindge and Latin High School Teen Clinic, or Riverside Community Care- Cambridge.
+Fellows spend roughly half of their time at the CHA Macht/Cambridge Hospital Outpatient Psychiatry Clinic and the other half at one of our community-based sites, including CHA Malden Outpatient Psychiatry Clinic, CHA Everett High School Teen Health Center, Cambridge Rindge and Latin High School Teen Clinic, or Riverside Community Care in Somerville.
 Preceptors provide feedback on interviewing skills, treatment planning, coordination of care, and efficient coding and documentation.
 Time each week is devoted to supervision of cases and didactics focusing on the review of seminal articles in pediatric psychopharmacology.

 School Consultation

 The Cambridge Public School system serves a diverse ethnic and socioeconomic community from kindergarten through grade 12.
 Child psychiatry fellows spend three hours per week for nine months assigned to an elementary school, middle school, or high school.
-Fellows have an opportunity to complete evaluations of students with safety and/or mental health concerns (e.g. aggressive behavior) in the school setting and under close supervision.
-These comprehensive assessments often clarify the diagnosis and help guide the school and family with regards to understanding treatment options for helping promote success in the school environment.
+Fellows have an opportunity to be an integrated part of their school’s student support team and complete evaluations of students with safety and/or mental health concerns (e.g. aggressive behavior) in the school setting and under close supervision.

 Forensic Consultation

-Asylum Evaluations: CHA works with the nonprofit Kids in Need of Defense (KIND) to provide mental health evaluations for children seeking asylum in the United States.
-Under the supervision of Dr. Malak Rafla, 2nd-year fellows complete at least one asylum evaluation during the yearn.
+Asylum Evaluations: CHA works with the nonprofit, Kids in Need of Defense (KIND) to provide mental health evaluations for children seeking asylum in the United States.
+Under the supervision of Dr. Malak Rafla, 2nd-year fellows complete at least one asylum evaluation during the year.
 The evaluation typically includes writing an affidavit for immigration court, and may involve testifying if requested as part of the case.

-Fellows have the equivalent of one day a week in the second year to pursue clinical activities according to their particular interests and to complete a scholarly project.
+Fellows have the equivalent of one day a week in the second year to pursue clinical activities according to their particular interests.
 Fellows are expected to either create an elective proposal or choose from a variety of electives currently offered by our faculty.

 In addition, fellows work together to complete a longitudinal group quality/performance improvement project, focused on supporting health equity among our patients.
 Each of these experiences may be mentored by faculty within or outside of CHA.